Dherse/masterproef/main.typ

 presentation of the master's dissertation are not included in this text.

 = Acknowledgements <sec_ack>
 I would like to express my deepest gratitude to Prof. dr. ir.
 Wim Bogaerts and Prof. dr. ir.
 Dirk Stroobandt for their time, guidance, patience, and trust in applying for an #emph[FWO] proposal to extend this Master Thesis.
-Through their advice and guidance, I have gained a breadth of knowledge and understanding that I will carry with me for the rest of my career.
-It is with great pleasure that I write this document to share my findings with them and others within the community.
+Through their advice and guidance, I have gained a breadth of knowledge and understanding that I have done my best to share in this thesis.
+It is with great pleasure that I write this document to share these findings and insights with them and others within the scientific community.

 I would also like to give my most heartfelt thanks to the best friend one could ever ask for: ir.
 Thomas Heuschling, for his patience, friendship, guidance and all of the amazing moments we spent throughout our studies.
 I would also like to thank him for his help in proofreading this thesis and his advice on the PHÔS programming language.
 I also would like to thank Alexandre Bourbeillon for his help and advice for the creation of the formal grammar of the PHÔS programming language and being a great friend for over a decade.